Contents

 Electricity problems in Nepal

 Frequent power cuts are known as load shedding in Nepal.
 Anywhere between 6 to16 hours a day of no electricity was commonplace.
 In recent years this has improved dramatically - especially in Kathmandu and Pokhara.
-Thankfully during the peak tourist months load shedding is also at a minimum.
+Thankfully during the peak tourist months load shedding is now at a minimum.
 But during the winter months having only 6-8 hours of electricity a day can be problematic in smaller cities and villages.

 Disorganization in Nepal